ohhill/auto_sort_files_by_folders/README.md

 _What can be added or improved?_
 1. Sorting folders by categories of media, Microsoft, pictures, etc.
+2. Create compatibility with other operating systems.
-2. Creating random cats, cats are always relevant ;)
+3. Creating random cats, cats are always relevant ;)

 Any suggestions are welcome!
 Open to cooperation.